Tin Toxicity

 - Tremors

-How to Detox Tin
+How to Protect Against Tin Exposure

 An antagonist is an element that can help to push or detox tin out of the body.
 The following elements work as antagonists of tin (3):